zayedelfasa/zayedelfasa/README.md

 ## Introduction Self
-Hi.
-I’m ZAYED ELFASA.
-I am a Developer from Indonesia 🇮🇩
+ZAYED ELFASA as a Developer from Indonesia 🇮🇩

-I Work at [PT.
+Work on [PT.
 Renjana Abi Yasa](https://ray.co.id) as a Developer.
 For more information about me, [check out](https://www.linkedin.com/in/zayed-elfasa-610225b2/).

-### I Love :
+### Skills :

 🔥 Android and iOS Programming with :
 1. React Native